ianthropos88/Wave_Loading_Analysis/README.md

 # Improve Business Decision Making Capabilities using Advanced Analytics/Business Intelligence with PostgreSQL and DAX 📈
-This is a project based on the recent issues faced by Syngenta Seeds EAME to deliver the products to Russia and Ukraine, and due to the increasing tensions and the change of the regulations, the deliveries to Belarus and Kazakhstan, too.
+This is a project based on the issues faced by the Company to deliver the products to Country_1 and Country_2, and due to the increasing tensions and the change of the regulations, the deliveries to Country_3 and Country_4, too.
 The purpose of this project is set to achieve the real time tracking of the Planned Supply vs the Ongoing Loading as per the plan and the Production Required for the supply with "Treat & Pack" adherence.

 ## > :rocket: **Thank you for your interest in my work.** :blush:

-This solution aims at developing a realtime tracker with extra smart visuals for tracking the Plan VS Execution scenario, for "Russia", "Ukraine", "Kazakhstan" and "Belarus".
+This solution aims at developing a realtime tracker with extra smart visuals for tracking the Plan VS Execution scenario, for "Country_1", "Country_2", "Country_3" and "Country_4".

 It leverages rich and diverse priors encapsulated with pretrained **PostgreSQL Queries** ----> **DAX** (e.g., DAX Measures) for **ETL**.